-Impulse response functions.
-To study the role of structural change for business cycles shocks, we compare impulse responses at the start and the end of the sample, the two points of the sample for which the structures are most different.
+To study the role of structural change for the impact of business cycles shocks, we compare impulse responses at the start and the end of the sample, the two points of the sample for which the structure of the economy is most different.

 Structural change expands the non-tradable and the commodity sectors while contracting the domestic tradable sector.
-These changes exert two critical forces for the propagation of shocks: (i) they increase the relevance of shocks in the non-tradable and the commodity sectors for the response of aggregate variables since the size of those sectors increase, while for the same reason they diminish the importance of shocks from the smaller tradable sector, but (ii) they also increase the response of the smaller tradable sector to shocks, since a given shock exerts a larger influence on a small sector, and they reduce the response of the larger non-tradable and commodity sector to the same shock.
+These changes exert two critical forces for the propagation of shocks: (i) they increase the relevance of shocks in the non-tradable and the commodity sectors for the response of aggregate variables since the size of those sectors increase, while they diminish the importance of shocks from the smaller tradable sector, but (ii) they also increase the response of the smaller tradable sector to shocks, since a given shock exerts a larger influence on a small sector, and they reduce the response of the larger non-tradable and commodity sector to the same shock.

-To see these opposing forces more clearly in the context of the model, consider the log-linearized version of the aggregate employment equation (24):
+To see these opposing forces more clearly in the context of the model, consider the log-linearized version of the aggregate employment equation (25):